joelbengs/excel_application/design_questions.md

 ### B1: How are addresses represented (this has already been decided upon in the provided code)?
 Can you come up with an alternative representation?

-Internally, the cells are represented as a one-dimensional list (more specifically an `ArrayList`), with the zeroeth element being the top-left cell, and the last element the bottom-right cell.
-To the user, the cells are represented by a letter indicating the column and a number indicating the row, for example 'A1' for the top-left cell.

-If one wishes to have a more similar representation internally as the one presented to the user, one could store the cell contents in two dimensions, for example a matrix or a list of lists.

-A more 'absurd' representation is a variant of a linked list, where each cell contains references to its four neighbouring nodes.
-A pro of this implementation would be fast access to neighbouring nodes, and a good basis for implementing algorithms that depend on neighbours.
-If our sheet were to be the basis for a graph database, this could be used to enable nodes and vectors.
+In the provided code, `Strings` are used to represent adresses.
+This is an easy solution as the `TreeMap` will be able to sort the words on the natural ordering of `String`.
+However, we don't fancy bulding a _stringly typed_ application, so we will implement an adress class called `Coordinate`

 ### B2: How can we model the fact that a cell can contain either an expression or a comment?

-We could implement an interface (or abstract class) for cell contents, which is implemented by two classes: `Expression` and `Comment`.
+We can implement an interface (or abstract class) for cell contents, which is implemented by two classes: `Expression` and `Comment`.
+This is dependency inversion.
 Please note that this representation is used in the model only and is separate from what is displayed in each `SlotLabel`, which preferably could still store its contents to be displayed as a simple `String`.

+A `CellFactory` will be used to create `Cell` instances.

 ### B3: What kind of cell do we get when we enter the value 42 into the editor?